nmakel/solaredge_setapp/README.md

 This project is built on the efforts of others: for Home Assistant users, see drobtravels' <a href="https://github.com/drobtravels/solaredge-local">solaredge_local</a>, and jbuehl's <a href="https://github.com/jbuehl/solaredge">solaredge</a> for all non-SetApp power inverters.

+This library has been tested on a European SE3500H SolarEdge Inverter, CPU 4.5.41 and WSA 1.1.12.

 ## Installation

 To install, either clone this project and install using `distutils`: